-Business News Daily spoke with hiring and HR experts about the polite, professional and proper way to follow up after a job interview.
+Business News Daily spoke with career coaches and HR experts about the right way to follow up after a job interview.

 Start with a thank-you

-A good first step is to send a thank-you note to the person who interviewed you, preferably via email within 24 hours.
+A good first step post-interview is to send a thank-you note to each interviewer.

-If no time frame is specified, JD Conway, senior talent acquisition partner at BambooHR, suggested waiting four to seven days after your initial thank you note before contacting the company again.
+If no time frame is specified, J.D.
+Conway, head of talent acquisition at BambooHR, suggested waiting four to seven days after the initial thank-you note before contacting the company again.

 Don't be shy

 Following up can be uncomfortable.
-It can be hard to gauge where you stand, and if you're getting radio silence from the hiring manager, you might second-guess yourself.
+It can be hard to gauge where you stand.
+If you're getting radio silence from the hiring manager, you might second-guess yourself.

 Conway said candidates often have trepidation about reaching out and "bothering" someone.
 And sometimes, recruiters don't have updates of their own to give, which causes a natural delay that can feel awkward, he said.